yop-v7/MANA/README.md

 - **distributeLiquidity:** Distributes staked tokens to a liquidity pool at the end of each voting period.

 ### Example Use Case

-1. **Staking Tokens:**
+- **Staking Tokens:**
-   - Users call `stakeTokens` to stake their MNAT tokens and submit their predicted Bitcoin price.
+  Users call `stakeTokens` to stake their MNAT tokens and submit their predicted Bitcoin price.
-   - Example: `stakeTokens(15, 61000)`
+  Example: `stakeTokens(15, 61000)`

-2. **Setting Actual Price:**
+- **Setting Actual Price:**
-   - The oracle calls `setActualPrice` to set the actual Bitcoin price at the end of the voting period.
+  The oracle calls `setActualPrice` to set the actual Bitcoin price at the end of the voting period.
-   - Example: `setActualPrice()`
+  Example: `setActualPrice()`

-3. **Claiming Rewards:**
+- **Claiming Rewards:**
-   - Users call `claimReward` to claim their rewards based on prediction accuracy.
+  Users call `claimReward` to claim their rewards based on prediction accuracy.
-   - Example: `claimReward(1)`
+  Example: `claimReward(1)`

-4. **Distributing Liquidity:**
+- **Distributing Liquidity:**
-   - The contract internally calls `distributeLiquidity` to transfer staked tokens to the liquidity pool.
+  The contract internally calls `distributeLiquidity` to transfer staked tokens to the liquidity pool.
-   - Example: Internal call during reward distribution.
+  Example: Internal call during reward distribution.

 ### NOTE

-My goal for the MANA contract is to provide the ability to test the skills of the user, while also making money.
-The markets are already competitive enough, but with the "Lucky 33 protocol" (yes im calling it that), I think this will add a cherry on top.
-Especcially since it takes money to make money on exchanges.
-Imagine you log on one day, you stake 15 tokens and your payout is signifigantly larger than you even dreamed of!
+My goal for the MANA contract is to provide the ability to test the skills of the user while also making money.
+The markets are already competitive enough, but with the "Lucky 33 protocol" (yes, I'm calling it that), I think this will add a cherry on top.
+Especially since it takes money to make money on exchanges.
+Imagine you log on one day, you stake 15 tokens, and your payout is significantly larger than you even dreamed of!

-Anyways, imma go back to the code now, so bye
+Anyways, I'm going back to the code now, so bye.